 - Along with the Followers they're the only faction in the series to treat Ghouls as equals.
-With a few exceptions like Sergant Astor (who can be convinced otherwise) Ghouls are treated as normal people to the extent that most of Camp Echo's garrison are Ghouls, along with high ranking members of their infratructure like Keely and Bert Gunderson.
+With a few exceptions like Sergeant Astor (who can be convinced otherwise) Ghouls are treated as normal people to the extent that most of Camp Echo's garrison are Ghouls, along with high ranking members of their infrastructure like Keely and Bert Gunnerson.
 Unfortunately under Kimball's administrations values have regressed somewhat though this mostly means that ghouls and Super Mutants tend to be Rangers rather than be part of the main army.

 - Punch Clock Villain: Most of them if you oppose them.